mrtomfen/JEM234_project_FenclKarlicekPolanka/merging_strategies.md

 ### Fast-Forward

-Fast-forward merging is a straightforward process occuring when there are no new commits on the target branch since the divergence point.
+Fast-forward merging is a straightforward process occurring when there are no new commits on the target branch since the divergence point.
 Git simply moves the branch pointer of the target branch forward to the tip of the source branch, effectively incorporating the changes.
 This results in a linear commit history and is often used for simple feature branches or bug fixes.